ogroppo/fluent-neo4j/README.md

 # Fluent Neo4j

-This package allows you to build any cypher query you like and get the query string and the parameters object as it's an extension of [fluent-cypher](https://github.com/ogroppo/fluent-cypher)
+This package allows you to run any cypher query you like agains your Neo4j instance in a promise-style.

-In addition you have the methods to run the queru or fetch the results from your Neo4j instance.
+The results will be formatted for your convenience.

+To build the query check out the API docs of [fluent-cypher](https://github.com/ogroppo/fluent-cypher)

 ## Table of Contents
 * [Usage](#usage)